Iqbal´s DLQ Help

 So the execution plan will be as follows:

-2. Run the first Terraform plan
+2. Run the first OpenTofu plan

 4. Generate the kubeconfig file via terraform_data calling OCI CLI and overwrite the dummy kubeconfig file